-Farmers protest: Delhi Police allows Republic Day tractor rally, farm unions appeal for calm
+Farmer groups claim they have Delhi Police approval for Republic Day tractor rally

 Swaraj India chief Yogendra Yadav said they will hold a ‘historical and peaceful parade’ that will not come in the way of the Republic Day parade.

-Farmers protesting against the Centre’s new farm laws will be allowed to hold a tractor rally on Republic Day in Delhi, the police said on Saturday, following multiple discussions with authorities on the demonstration, reported NDTV.
+Farmers protesting against the Centre’s new farm laws on Saturday claimed to have the Delhi Police’s permission to hold a tractor rally on Republic Day in Delhi, following multiple discussions with authorities on the demonstration, reported NDTV.
+However, there has been no confirmation from the police.

 Following the 11th round of discussions on Friday, farmer groups had said they would go ahead with the tractor rally on Republic Day.
 The negotiations between the farmer unions and the Centre hit an impasse on Friday after representatives of the protestors stood firm on their demand for a complete repeal of the new agriculture laws.